Unusual markings on horses!

-Does your horse have cool markings?
-You might be able to track that particular marking back to a specific horse!
-Most markings have common names, but for some, I have heard a few different names for some.
+Have you seen unusual markings on horses?
+You could track that particular marking back to a specific horse – sometimes.
+Most markings have common names, but I have heard a few different names for some.
 Here are the most common markings you may see:

 - These spots are dark, so on a bay or chestnut horse, they look like a bit of motor oil smudged on your horse’s coat.
 Palomino horses can also have these markings.
-They are named after the Thoroughbred stallion Bend Or, and many horses that have these spots can be traced back to him.
+They are named after the Thoroughbred stallion Bend Or, and many horses with these spots can be traced back to him.
 Horses with Bend-Or might not develop the spots until they are older.

 - Most are under the size of a quarter and appear later in life.
 From a distance, they look as if a little bird has dropped some poop on your horse.
-You might think the name of these moving spots should be bird droppings… but Birdcatcher was the Thoroughbred stallion who had these marks on his flanks.
-They are not the result of a trauma or injury or bug bite or scar!
+You might think the name of these moving spots should be bird droppings… but Birdcatcher was the Thoroughbred stallion with these marks on his flanks.
+They are not the result of trauma, injury, bug bite, or scar!

 A birdcatcher spot.